kalwaeswar/kalwaeswar.github.io/README.md

 - Certified in the BEC Vantage Test conducted by Cambridge University.
 - Certified in the "Machine Learning" course by Microsoft.
 - Certified in "AI fundamentals (AI-900)" by Microsoft.
-- Certified in "Principles of Management" course by NPTEL.
+- Certified in the "Principles of Management" course by NPTEL.

 ## Co-Curricular Activities